dd32/td-gh-ex/readme.txt

 https://records.43d.jp/43d-records-plugin.zip

-If you click the nav menu "M", the menu panel is shown.
+When you click the nav menu "Menu", the menu panel is opened.
 The lists of posts, static pages, categories, and tags are shown in the menu panel.
-If the accessed URL is for an archive page, the menu panel is open when the web page is loaded.
+If the accessed URL is for an archive page, the menu panel is opened when the web page is loaded.
-If you click the nav menu "I", the information panel is shown.
-The contents of posts are shown in the information panel.
-If the accessed URL is for a post or a static page, the information panel is open when the web page is loaded.
+When you click the nav menu "content", the content panel is opened.
+The contents of a post or a static page are shown in the content panel.
+If the accessed URL is for a post or a static page, the content panel is opened when the web page is loaded.
-If you click the nav menu "T", the timeline of the published sound is shown.
-This menu "T" appears only if the content includes any sound files.
+When you click the nav menu "timeline", the timeline of the published sound is opened.
+This nav menu "timeline" appears only if the content includes any sound files.

 == Copyright ==